Performance

 The newsletter focuses on high Shareholder Yield companies—those that return cash to investors through dividends and buybacks.
 This means it deliberately avoided overvalued tech stocks and AI companies that require constant reinvestment.

-Because the Magnificent 7 stocks drove much of the market’s gains, the newsletter didn’t capture those returns.
+Because the Magnificent 7 stocks drove much of the market’s gains in 2023 and 2024, the newsletter didn’t capture those returns.

 Yet, despite this, the newsletter delivered strong results in a skewed market.